isomerpages/moh-hib/_help-and-resources/Timelines and Funding/Funding Support.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>About 2 years of subscription to a HIMS; or 40% of the cost of enhancing
+<p>Approximately 2 years of subscription to a HIMS, or 40% of the cost of
-the licensee's own HIMS.
-(Refer to the table below for details)&nbsp;</p>
+enhancing an existing HIMS.
+(Refer to the NCG Grant Quantum table below for details)&nbsp;</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>50% of cost of package capped at $30k</p>